 The following invalid settings result in configuration errors.
-No data transfers will be made, and the CFGERR and REGVALERR fields will be set in the CH<x>\ERRINFO register.
+No data transfers are made, and the CFGERR and REGVALERR fields are set in the CH<x> ERRINFO register.

-- TRANSIZE is set to be greater than the bus width. - Non-existent trigger resource is selected: - In case of configuring HW trigger type (SRCTRIGINTYPE, DESTRIGINTYPE or TRIGOUTTYPE = 2'b10), SRCTRIGINSEL, DESTRIGINSEL or TRIGOUTSEL points to a HW trigger port number that is too high. - In case of configuring internal trigger type (SRCTRIGINTYPE or DESTRIGINTYPE = 2'b11), SRCTRIGINSEL, DESTRIGINSEL points to a channel number that is too high, or points to the channel itself that is being configured. - Configuring HW trigger type (SRCTRIGINTYPE, DESTRIGINTYPE or TRIGOUTTYPE = 2'b10), when the \$product does not have HW trigger in or trigger out port.
+- TRANSIZE is set to be greater than the bus width. - Non-existent trigger resource is selected: - If you configure HW trigger type (SRCTRIGINTYPE, DESTRIGINTYPE or TRIGOUTTYPE = 2'b10), SRCTRIGINSEL, DESTRIGINSEL or TRIGOUTSEL points to a HW trigger port number that is too high. - If you configure internal trigger type (SRCTRIGINTYPE or DESTRIGINTYPE = 2'b11), SRCTRIGINSEL, DESTRIGINSEL points to a channel number that is too high, or points to the channel itself that is being configured. - Configuring HW trigger type (SRCTRIGINTYPE, DESTRIGINTYPE or TRIGOUTTYPE = 2'b10), when the \$product does not have HW trigger in or trigger out port.